Solo Travel in Antarctica

 Antarctica is not usually the destination you’ll see at the top of most people’s bucket list.
 As the most southern continent, Antarctica is not a destination that is that easily accessible to travellers.
 Being the coldest continent on Earth doesn’t really sell itself as a tourist destination.

-There are no cities here, just research stations with a tiny population and although tourism is increasing Antartica remains barely touched by it and is abundant in stunning scenery and wildlife.
+There is no Antarctica city, just research stations with a tiny population and although tourism is increasing Antartica remains barely touched by it and is abundant in stunning scenery and wildlife.
 You can even camp under the stars waking up to beautiful icebergs and spotting seals and penguins.

 The majority of your time in Antarctica may be spent at sea as only a small number of people are permitted to land at any time so you may only be on the continent for a few hours each day.
 Sightseeing by air is option when you arrive but it does cost a small fortune.